Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 8. Convert to Nested State Machine : This option is only available if there has States or Transitions are being selected and right click at State to pop up the menu.
 Even if the design of HFSM is not clear at the initial stage of design, the cumbersome structure can be easily converted to a nested FSM.

-   > NOTEï¼?
+   > NOTE :
    >
-   > + The State ,which is pointed by mouse when right click, will be set as a Entery State for the new nested FSM.
+   > + The State ,which is pointed by mouse when right click, will be set as a Entry State for the new nested FSM.
    >+ If the State to be set as a nested FSM is attached to the script, the script will be removed and attached to the entry State in the nested FSM.
    > + All Transitions connected to the selected state will be deleted if the States which connected to both sides is not fully selected, unless the State connected to Transiton is set to nested FSM.